Demi Moore 'terrified' her daughter by cheating death during drug seizure

 Demi Moore "terrified" her daughter Rumer Willis by having an out-of-body experience during a drug-induced seizure.

-The star released her memoir, Inside Out, on Tuesday, a book that details how she struggled following a miscarriage and began using drugs and alcohol as her marriage to Ashton Kutcher fell apart.
+The star released her memoir, Inside Out, on Tuesday (24Sep19), a book that details how she struggled following a miscarriage and began using drugs and alcohol as her marriage to Ashton Kutcher fell apart.

 To promote the book, the 56-year-old star sat down for an interview with Diane Sawyer for Good Morning America, and detailed a terrifying incident at a party she attended in 2012 with Rumer, now 31, when party drugs like synthetic cannabis induced a seizure.